Mental Health Facilities Syracuse, UT

 Northern Utah Mental Counseling - 3.0 miles from Syracuse, UT

 Northern Utah Mental Counseling is a mental health facility in Clearfield, UT, located at 49 East 200 South, in the 84015 zip code.
-Northern Utah Mental Counseling provides outpatient treatment and partial hospitalization/day treatment.
-Northern Utah Mental Counseling provides dialectical behavior therapy, couples/family therapy and behavior modification to seniors 65 or older, young adults and adults.
-Northern Utah Mental Counseling also supports people with serious mental illness, LGBT and people with HIV or AIDS.
-Some other services available at Northern Utah Mental Counseling include case management, suicide prevention services and court-ordered outpatient treatment.
+Northern Utah Mental Counseling provides partial hospitalization/day treatment and outpatient treatment.
+Northern Utah Mental Counseling provides cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
+Northern Utah Mental Counseling also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with HIV or AIDS.
+Some other services available at Northern Utah Mental Counseling include psychosocial rehabilitation services, therapeutic foster care and court-ordered outpatient treatment.

 Learn More